-For index fund investment managers, one period of rolling, three-year performance in line with the benchmark following placement on the Evaluation

-List will be required for an investment manager's removal from the Evaluation List for performance reasons.
+For index fund investment managers, one period of rolling, three-year performance in line with the benchmark following placement on the Evaluation List will be required for an investment manager's removal from the Evaluation List for performance reasons.

 The Investment Office, in consultation with its external investment consultant, will typically make a decision to recommend retention or termination twelve (12) months following placing an investment manager on the Evaluation List.
-At the point of decision, the Investment Office, in consultation with its external investment consultant, may recommend renewing inclusion on the Evaluation List for an additional period of time subject to supporting due diligence.
+The recommendation to retain or terminate a manager will be presented to the Investment Committee at the next quarterly performance meeting following the twelve (12) month period.